FWO: How do I complete the DMP section in my FWO application?

 Is sufficient storage capacity guaranteed during and after the research project?
 In view of the type, format and estimated volume of the data, will you be able to guarantee safe and secure storage during the project and for at least 5 years beyond the end of the project?
 It is good practice to already mention where data will be kept (and who will have access to them).

-You can also do more than passively archive the data, and opt to share/publish them (if appropriate given the nature of the data).
+After the research, you can do more than passively archive the data, and opt to share/publish them (if appropriate given the nature of the data).
 Best practice here is to make use of established, trusted resources listed in re3data.org or FAIRsharing.org, such as:

 - discipline-specific data repositories (if available), e.g. as recommended by journals with data availability policies such as Scientific Data (Nature), PLoS, F1000 (section 4.1).

 - general-purpose/multi-disciplinary data repositories, e.g. Zenodo; Open Science Framework (login via UGent possible); EUDAT’s B2Share; figshare; Harvard’s Dataverse